Lucas-zz/BatePapoUOL_BackEnd/README.md

 - POST ```/status```

 Every 15 seconds, the API will check the lastStatus of every user for a status that wasn't updated in the last 10 seconds and if confirmed, it'll remove the user from the DB.
 With this route, it's possible to keep updating the user timestamp (lastStatus).
-Like before, the User needs to be specified through the request's headers:
+Like before, the User needs to be specified through the request's headers.

 ### Data Sanitization